|c. Jessica Fisher via Wikimedia Commons|

 "I don't think you're an expert in this."
 The woman took the hint.
 She saw the nurse leaning close and stepped back.

 "At some point in a therapy, everyone needs to throw off the crutch," the doctor continued.
 "We have to go on without it.
-We do the best that we can, probably we fail, we try to improve, and we go on."
+It's not easy to do but there's no escape from it."